This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

 Lentils are a great addition to so many recipes!
 I love them in my lentil and sausage soup and they are a great way to bulk up salads.

-What are Lentils
+What Are Lentils

-Types of Lentils
+Varieties of Lentils

 Lentils come in several varieties.
 They all have slightly different flavors and textures and the cooking times will vary slightly, although the cooking method remains the same.